tkanos/gonfig/README.md

 err := gonfig.GetConf(getFileName(), &configuration)
 ```

-Now we can use configuration structure as if it was come from one source.
+Now we can use configuration structure as if it was coming from one source.

 ## When do you have to use it ?